Handbook of Operating Procedures 2-2320

 Policy Owner: Senior Vice Provost for Faculty Affairs

 The University of Texas at Austin (“University”) is a university of the first class for many reasons, including the extraordinarily high quality and dedication of its Faculty Members.
-However, the University, as an employer, may discipline a Faculty Member subsequent to a finding that the Faculty Member engaged in misconduct.
-This policy establishes the procedures the University will follow in exercising its right to discipline Faculty Members.
+However, the University, as an employer, may discipline a Faculty Member subsequent to a Good Cause finding to support the discipline or upon a Serious Misconduct determination to support summary dismissal.
+This Policy establishes the procedures the University will follow in exercising its right to discipline Faculty Members.

 The University urges Faculty Members to take advantage of University resources at any point during the disciplinary process.
 The Faculty Ombuds Office is one such helpful University resource.
 The University also urges administrators, including deans, department chairs, and directors, to contact the Office of the Executive Vice President and Provost, including the vice provost for advocacy and dispute resolution or other offices designated by the executive vice president and provost, with questions or concerns regarding a Faculty Member’s conduct, work performance, or other related issues, and to do so as soon as the issue arises.

-This policy describes the process by which the University may take disciplinary action against a Faculty Member subsequent to a finding that the Faculty Member engaged in misconduct.
+This policy describes the process by which the University may take disciplinary action against a Faculty Member subsequent to a Good Cause finding to support the discipline or upon a Serious Misconduct determination to support summary dismissal.
 Additionally, it provides information regarding the rights of the Faculty Member.

 This policy applies to individuals holding an academic title contained in Regents’ Rule 31001 (Section 2), (except for student titles), and HOP 2-2010.